shadlyd15/BareMetalNes/README.md

 # BareMetalNes
-A NES Emulator running on x86 CPU without an OS.
+A bootable NES Emulator running on x86 CPU without an OS.
 The emulator part is a port of [LiteNES](https://github.com/NJU-ProjectN/LiteNES) and the low level drivers are taken from amazing [Tetris OS](https://www.youtube.com/watch?v=FaILnmUYS_U) by [jdh](https://github.com/jdah).

 ## Compile
     make